voteagora/near-deployment-guides/agora-house-of-stake-deployment-guide.md

 For both VeNEAR and the voting contract once the security council ceremony has been completed through AstroDAO.

-Lastly Agora will test deploying new lockup contracts not through `upgrade_contract` but rather by re-running the new deploy steps above.
+Lastly Agora will test deploying new lockup contracts not through `upgrade_contract`; but rather by re-running the new deploy steps above.
 Commands will be supplied once the account Id's for the existing testnet contracts have been set.